zzzprojects/docs/entityframework-classic.net/pages/features/delete-from-query.md

 Try it: [NET Core](https://dotnetfiddle.net/9ZlWiG) | [NET Framework](https://dotnetfiddle.net/msiYwA)

 ## Purpose
-`Deleting` entities using `SaveChanges` normally require to load them first in the `ChangeTracker`.
+`Deleting` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

-`DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provide a **HUGE** performance improvement.
+`DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provides a **HUGE** performance improvement.

 ## Performance Comparisons